-The proposed project enables peer nodes to advertise the new capability through the Data Center Bridging Capability Exchange (DCBX, specified in IEEE Std 802.1Q) mechanism which is widely deployed today using "Link Layer Discovery Protocol (LLDP, specified in IEEE Std 802.1AB).
-Roundtrip delay measurements for participating systems are based on the existing Precision Time Protocol (PTP, specified in IEEE Std 1588) delay measurement mechanism.
+The proposed project enables peer nodes to advertise the new capability through the Data Center Bridging Capability Exchange (DCBX, specified in IEEE Std 802.1Q) mechanism which is widely deployed today using Link Layer Discovery Protocol (LLDP, specified in IEEE Std 802.1AB).
+The principle of roundtrip delay measurement is well known and has been used in many different protocols, such as the Pdelay mechanism in the Precision Time Protocol (PTP, specified in IEEE Std 1588).